1. Things tend to fall in place a lot

 While soccer is the clear favourite sport worldwide, basketball is arguably next, and is growing in popularity every year.
 That is only part of the appeal that the sport brings, though – especially when it comes to making friends.

 See, with soccer – or hockey, or even more so with football or baseball – you need at least a small group of people to play.
 If you are by yourself you can kick a soccer ball, or shoot a puck, or shoot a basketball.
 However, if someone comes along to join, basketball changes the dynamic most.
-It is the only team sport that scales down to a game of 1-on-1 that is nearly as enjoyable and competitive as a team game.
+It is the only team sport that scales down to a game of 1-on-1 nearly as enjoyable and competitive as a team game.
 Furthermore, you can play basketball with any amount of people, odd numbers or even.
 Three people show up?
 Cut-throat 1-on-1, where the person who gets scored on sits down after each bucket in a “king’s court” fashion.
 Four people?
 Two-on-two.
 Six people?
 The playground favourite 3-on-3.
 Fifteen people?
 Three teams of five, full-court, winners stay on.
 Just writing these words is getting me amped up to join a pickup game!
 And that’s the beauty of bball: all you need is a hoop.
 If you find a hoop and bring a ball you have all the necessary ingredients for a competitive game to commence.
 If you don’t have a ball you can just show up to a hoop and wait for someone else with a ball.
 Then you have 1-on-1.
 When more people show up you scale it up.
-It’s so simple to set up that it transcends languages.
+It’s so simple that it transcends languages.
 I’ve joined pickup games at courts on four different continents, strutting onto courts in Montevideo, Georgetown, Belize City, Caye Caulker, San Ignacio, San Diego, Harlem, Hong Kong, Marsa (Malta), Barcelona, Florence, Santorini, Amsterdam, Bogota, Minot (North Dakota), and all over Calgary.
 The culture of basketball bridges differences and brings us all together, regardless of where we’re from.
 A lot of the friendships I made in Belize, Guyana, and Malta began with a lonely visit to an outdoor court – not to mention all the lifelong friends I’ve made through basketball growing up playing on organized teams.
 The camaraderie of basketball is different than a sport like football, especially the friendships you develop with players from opposing teams.

 In the end, it’s just a sport.
-But the relationships and connections this sport has given me – as well as countless others – is much bigger than a game.
+But the relationships and connections this sport has given me, as well as countless others, is much bigger than a game.

 7. You never really get to know what a place is like unless you live there

 Spending two days in a country can be fun, but it doesn’t shed much insight into what it’s really like.
-I don’t think you should avoid trips if they can’t be long ones – in fact, I think short trips are sometimes the most fun.
+I don’t think you should avoid trips if they can’t be long ones (in fact, I think short trips are sometimes the most fun).
 I do think that if you’re curious about a country, though, and want to know what it’s really like – what the real culture is like, what the people are like on a daily basis – you need to spend a significant amount of time in one place.
 Even if you spend a while in one city you won’t get to know the national vibe.
 It’s hard to do, but fortunately it’s not white and black.
 There are varying degrees to how well you can know places.
-And spending time taking in all the information along the way is usually an amazing feeling – from my limited experience, anyways.
+And spending time taking in all the information along the way is usually an amazing feeling, from my limited experience, anyways.

 I remember writing about the city of Georgetown shortly after I first arrived in Guyana.
-Reading my own description of that city a mere three months later was so different from the city I had grown to know that it sounded as if it were a different city.
+Reading my own description of that city a mere three months later was so different from the city I had grown to know that it sounded as if it were a different place.
 Of course, the city hadn’t changed: only my perspective had.
 I went on to have similar experiences in Malta, Belize, and Brazil – and I hope that I have more, learning about places I have previously visited as my neural and social networks expand.

 Is there anything profound that you have learned during your travels?
 Share with everybody in the comments below.